New Build Mortgage Broker & Advisers

 If you’re going to buy a new build property, your first step should be to speak to a mortgage broker.
 We can help you work out how much you can afford to borrow and what it’ll cost.
 There are a few key elements of the process of getting a mortgage which you need to be aware of.

 Some property developers have been known to offer incentives if you buy their property.
 These can include: wavering stamp duty, reducing legal fees, for example.
 Developers tend to do this rather than reduce the price of the property, and these incentives can work well with first time buyers who are looking to cut costs wherever possible.
-Some lenders have issues with certain incentives and how they are used, with our vast experience within the new build sector we will make sure we proceed with the incentive friendly lenders and position it in a way to make sure you get the best deal possible before we approach a mortgage lender.
+Some lenders have issues with certain incentives and how they are used, with our vast experience within the new build sector we will make sure we proceed with the right lender for you.

 New Build Property Mortgage Application